Here Again Now

 But after a magical night, when Achike and Ekene come within a hair’s breadth of admitting their feelings for each other, a devastating event rips all three men apart.
 In the aftermath, it is Ekene and Chibuike who must try to rebuild.
 And although they have never truly understood each other, grief may bring them both the peace and happiness they’ve been searching for…

 A heartbreaking and immensely uplifting novel about lovers, fathers and sons.
-If you love The Vanishing Half, Ta Nehisi-Coates or Girl, Woman, Other then you'll adore this this incredibly moving book that shows the power of family - both the one into which we are born and those we choose for ourselves.
+If you love The Vanishing Half, Shuggie Bain or Moonlight then you’ll adore this this incredibly moving book that shows the power of family – both the one into which we are born and those we choose for ourselves.

 'Hooked me from the very beginning...
 I loved the precision and lyricism of the sentences...
 A lightness of touch.'
 Jenn Ashworth